Non-Archimedean Whitney stratifications: The setting

-By $\THen$, we will denote the theory of Henselian valued fields of equi-characteristic $0$ in a suitable language $\LHen$.
-In almost all of the article, we only care about the language up to interdefinability.
-However, at some places, we will have to care about which sorts we are using; we will make this precise in Definition~\ref{defn:LHen}.

-In most of the article, we will not use $\THen$ and $\LHen$ themselves, but an expansion $\Tx$ in a language $\Lx \supseteq \LHen$ (which has the same sorts as $\LHen$); the precise conditions on $\Tx$ and $\Lx$ are given in Subsection~\ref{subsect:ass}; more precisely, for the main result about the existence of t-stratifications and for its applications, we will assume Hypothesis~\ref{hyp:general}, but for most side results, the weaker version Hypothesis~\ref{hyp:general}$_0$ will suffice.

-In the whole article, $K$ will denote the valued field sort of a model of $\Tx$; the other sorts also have fixed names, given in Subsection~\ref{subsect:sorts}.

 Unless specified otherwise, ``definable'' will always mean definable with parameters.
 There will be some results concerning $\emptyset$-definable sets (of the form: for some $\emptyset$-definable $X$, there exists a $\emptyset$-definable $Y$\dots).
-Our general assumptions will always allow to add parameters to the language (see Remark~\ref{rem:param}), so the reason to write ``$\emptyset$-definable'' is only to emphasize that $Y$ is definable over the same parameters as $X$.
+Our general assumptions about the language and the theory will always allow to add parameters to the language (see Remark~\ref{rem:param}), so the reason to write ``$\emptyset$-definable'' is only to emphasize that $Y$ is definable over the same parameters as $X$.

-If $(X_q)_{q \in Q}$ is a family of definable sets (or maps), then we write $\code{X_q}$ for a ``code'' for $X_q$: if $X_q$ is defined by a formula $\phi(x, q)$, then there exists a definable map $f\colon Q \to Q'$ for some definable set $Q'$ (possibly imaginary) and a formula $\psi(x,y)$ such that $\psi(x, f(q))$ also defines $X_q$ and $f(q)$ is a canonical parameter for $X_q$.
-We set $\code{X_q} := f(q)$.
-(Of course, this involves some choices.)
-When we only say that another set is $\code{X_q}$-definable, then of course the choice of the code doesn't matter; however, sometimes we really want to choose $f$ and $\psi$ as above.